The Very Beginning

 However, Frank Uhrenholt remembered a client from his early career whose name was so unusual that he had to make an effort to memorise it.
 This was 35 years ago, but he still remembers the client’s name perfectly well.
 Consequently, he decided to call his own company ‘F. Uhrenholt A/S’.
 Nothing more, nothing less.
 And we still carry this company name proudly around the world today.

 In 2007, Frank Uhrenholt’s son, Sune Uhrenholt, took over the role as CEO.
 In the years to follow, he initiated a profound restructuring of the company to include sales to the retail channel and a focus on branded products.

 Global Presence - Local Insight

-Uhrenholt’s first overseas office was established in Asia in 2001 in order to monitor the markets in Southeast Asia and the Far East.
+Uhrenholt’s first overseas office was established in 1998 in United Arab Emirates to cater to customers in the Middle East.
+A few years later in 2001 a purchasing office was opened in China and shortly afterwards a sales representative in Malaysia to monitor the markets in Southeast Asia.
 Today, we have local offices and representatives in more than 20 countries worldwide.

 Our global presence is an essential element in our approach to the food industry.
 It gives us a unique advantage in quickly identifying and responding to new trends and opportunities in current and potential markets – to the benefit of our customers around the world.